onchainengineering/hmi-wirtual/docs/admin/infrastructure/validated-architectures/index.md

 If you enable
-[database encryption](../../../admin/security/database-encryption.md) in Coder, consider allocating an additional CPU core to every `coderd` replica.
+[database encryption](../../../admin/security/database-encryption.md) in Coder, consider allocating an additional CPU core to every `wirtuald` replica.

 #### Resource utilization guidelines